LIV4D/MAPLES-DR/docs/source/welcome/quickstart.rst

 Quick Start
 ************

-MAPLES-DR dataset is available for download on `Figshare <https://doi.org/10.6084/m9.figshare.24328660>`_.
-But in the context of training machine learning algorithm we strongly recommend to directly use the `maples_dr` python package to easily download, format and manipulate the dataset.
+The MAPLES-DR dataset is available for download on `Figshare <https://doi.org/10.6084/m9.figshare.24328660>`_.
+But in the context of training machine learning algorithms we strongly recommend users to install the `maples_dr` python package to easily download, format and manipulate the dataset.

-This page will guide you through the installation process and simple usage of the package: loading the dataset in memory or saving it in a local folder.
+This page will guide you through the installation process and basic usage of the package: loading the dataset in memory or saving it in a local folder.

 Installation
 ============